 So the debt issuance in the household establishes a non-zero rate of interest in the household and increases your wealth.
 I didn’t have to issue the bond to keep running the deficits.
 The bond just replaced non-interest bearing savings (reserves in our “banking” system) with an interest-earning asset (the bond).
 Same as in the Australian economy.

-Now lets say I am reading some neo-liberal literature on the Internet which warns me against running budget deficits.
-As a result I get the feeling we have to get back into budget surplus to be a responsible government.
+Now lets say I am reading some neo-liberal literature on the Internet which warns me against running fiscal deficits.
+As a result I get the feeling we have to get back into fiscal surplus to be a responsible government.
 So I tax 100 cards but cut my spending on garden work to, say 90 cards per week.

 (a) Demand more work to earn the shortfall – noting that the household has now reduced employment levels (in hours) and there is some underemployment creeping in.
 If I made the example more complicated with 2 or 3 kids in the house I could have easily cut spending by not paying anything to one or more of the kids thus creating unemployment.